lewisknewton/questionnaire-engine/README.md

 ## Security

-To avoid exposing their primary keys, alternative short IDs are assigned to questionnaires and responses for sharing and review.
+To avoid exposing their primary keys, short IDs are assigned to questionnaires and responses for sharing and review.
+These short IDs were not used as primary keys themselves, since they could be regenerated if desired.

 Paths to questionnaire files are also hidden to avoid hinting at the server's contents to users on the client-side.